tzdanows/tft-api-response-viewer/readme.md

 # a tft api output visualization

-for ease of use, I've made this application possible to display match details based on matchID which can be pulled by your riotID(multiple matches) or a matchID
+for ease of use, I've made this application to display match details from a given matchID which can be pulled by your riotID(multiple matches) or a matchID

 you can grab a matchid from the url of your profile on [tactics.tools](https://tactics.tools/player/na/)